-2.4 Future Encounters with Contaminated Material
+2.3 Future Encounters with Contaminated Material

-If disturbance of the protective physical remedy or engineered control causes exposure, advice on how to address encounters with contaminated materials will be obtained from the EPA, DEQ, or ARP.
-The ARP is a program staffed in Lincoln County, Montana for an interim period and funded by the EPA through 2021 under a cooperative agreement with Lincoln County.
-ARP was developed as an interim program to educate the public regarding the remaining risks of LA exposure, provide resources to manage the risks associated with LA exposure, and implement initiatives to reduce or prevent the risk of LA exposure.
-ARP works under the direction of the City-County Board of Health for Lincoln County (BOH)1.
+If disturbance of the protective physical remedy or engineered control (i.e., actions conducted in ROWs as part of other OU responses as discussed in Section 1.1) causes exposure, advice on how to address encounters with contaminated materials will be obtained from the EPA, DEQ, or BOH-ARP.
+The BOH-ARP is a program staffed in Lincoln County, Montana for an interim period and funded by the EPA through 2021 under a cooperative agreement with Lincoln County.
+BOH-ARP was developed as an interim program to educate the public regarding the remaining risks of LA exposure, provide resources to manage the risks associated with LA exposure, and implement initiatives to reduce or prevent the risk of LA exposure.
+BOH-ARP works under the direction of the BOH.

-ICs, such as informational devices, as described in Section 3.4, will be used to inform the property owners, tenants, and land users of proper actions to avoid and how to handle future encounters with contaminated soil and building materials at the site.
+ICs, such as the informational devices described in Section 3.4, will be used to inform the property owners, tenants, and land users of actions to avoid, and how to handle future encounters with contaminated soil at the site.